17 Signs of a Condescending Person in Relationships & How to Deal

 It can be frustrating and confusing because, on the surface, the person might seem like they’re trying to help or offer advice, but underneath, there’s a sense of disrespect.

-In relationships, this can manifest in different ways.
-A condescending person might dismiss your opinions, correct you constantly, or make remarks that seem helpful but are laced with criticism.
+A condescending partner or person might dismiss your opinions, correct you constantly, or make remarks that seem helpful but are laced with criticism.

 For instance, a condescending example might be your partner saying, “Well, it’s cute that you tried, but let me show you how it’s really done.”